-The Internet of Things (IoT) has today become one of the most popular – and probably the most touted – trends across both business and technology.
-It is set to transform the business landscape as we know it, as we expect there to be some 50 billion internet-connected things by 2030.
+The Internet of Things (IoT) has today become one of the most popular and probably the most touted trends across business and technology.
+It is set to transform the business landscape with 50 billion expected internet-connected things by 2030.

 These will comprise dedicated-function objects such as refrigerators, connected cars and homes, and many more.
 It goes without saying that IoT will have a tremendous economic impact; transforming organisations into digital enterprises and enabling new business models, enhancing productivity and client experiences.

 However, the ways in which enterprises can realise any benefits will be diverse and, in some cases, laborious, as IoT is introducing a gamut of security and privacy risks to the IoT eco system.
 To add to the challenge, IoT security is beyond the skillsets of traditional IT leaders, as it involves the management of physical devices, rather than purely virtual assets.
 Research by Gartner shows that in 2020, more than 25% of identified attacks in enterprises will involve IoT, yet the budget allocations on IoT security are insignificant today.

 With IoT projected to provide an opportunity worth nearly $2.25 trillion by 2025, every organisation is jumping on this bandwagon to take advantage of this enormous potential and communication service providers will be at the forefront of this charge.
 However, very few organisations are focusing towards implementing a holistic and an all-inclusive security framework for the IoT offerings.